Section 8 Frequently Asked Questions

 - WHAT DETERMINES THE SUBSIDY AMOUNT?Top

 HUD annually sets maximum rents [i.e. Payment Standard] on the Voucher Program for different unit sizes in each housing market area.
 The rent must meet a rent reasonableness test for the area and unit size.
 For the Voucher Program, the Payment Standard is determined by the Housing Authority.
-The tenant negotiates the rent with the owner annually based on local rent standards.
 The current maximum rents are:

 ||Current Maximum Rent